 - 11.1.
-Capacity of DAD staff would need strengthening to efficiently and effectively implement the revised charter of internal audit in MoD. - a.
-There is a need to build up sufficient numbers of trained manpower.
+Capacity of DAD staff would need strengthening to efficiently and effectively implement the revised charter of internal audit in MoD. - a) There is a need to build up sufficient numbers of trained manpower.
 Audit is under resourced and auditors inadequately trained, resulting in the output being highly compromised.
 The capacity of auditor needs to be enhanced, through training, appropriately designed job description sheets, toolkit and manuals including on-line help facilities.
 Multi-disciplinary teams should be constituted for audit.
-The issue of inadequate man-days should be looked into duly taking into account automation of inventory and logistics systems by Defence forces and automation of LAO's offices in future.
-Man-days for audit should be reviewed and some flexibility allowed at the discretion of the LAOs.
-Code of Ethics for Internal Auditors to be put in place. - b.
-Computer Assisted Audit Techniques and Tools to be used for internal audit i.e. computer assisted system of data extraction and analysis.
+The issue of inadequate man-days should be looked into duly taking into account automation of inventory and logistics systems

+- by Defence forces and automation of LAO's offices in future.
+Mandays for audit should be reviewed and some flexibility allowed at the discretion of the LAOs.
+Code of Ethics for Internal Auditors to be put in place. - b) Computer Assisted Audit Techniques and Tools to be used for internal audit i.e. computer assisted system of data extraction and analysis.
 Meaningful MIS to be created for effective audit.
 Automation of cash and stores audit to be done by working through executive system.
 This would free manpower to conduct higher audit.
-Suitable technical skill to be developed in IT/IS audit by sending officers/staff for professional courses.

-c.
-Educating the staff in the writing of audit reports.
+Suitable technical skill to be developed in IT/IS audit by sending officers/staff for professional courses. - c) Educating the staff in the writing of audit reports.
 The terminology to be used while writing these reports to be more acceptable.
 There is a need to use language which does not appear offensive and negative ie. to change from the fault-finding, objection oriented attitude to a more enabling role of recommendations or suggestions and a solution finding approach.
+A Standard Template of Audit Report may be formalized Service wise (Cluster wise) and circulated amongst PCsDA/CsDA.